mxagar/tool_guides/docker/docker_howto.md

 # Startup is slower, because health checks force 30 starting time
 docker service create --name p2 --health-cmd="pg_isready -U postgres || exit 1" postgres
 ```

+## Section 10: Container Registries

+## Section 11: Docker in Production

+## Sections 12 and 13: Kubernetes Introduction

+Kubernetes is an orchestrator released by Google in 2015 and maintained by its community nowadays.
+Most important features:
+- It is equivalent to swarm.
+- It runs on top of docker.
+- Orchestration makes sense when we need several server nodes and update them frequently.
+The most known prchestrators are Swarm and Kubernetes: Many cloud services provide them to you.
+- There are several Kubernetes distributions.
+  - We can roll our own Kubernetes version
+    - We take the upstream Kubernetes Github repo
+  - Vendors have their own versions with support and custom APIs
+    - Ubuntu
+    - VMWare
+    - ...
+  - We should pick a Kubernetes certified version
+    - Try vendor solutions
+    - Github repo is great for learning, but there are ready solutions

+Kubernetes vs Swarm:
+- Key difference: swarm is easier to use and manage than Kubernetes, but Kubernetes has more functionalities
+- Advantages of Swarm
+  - it comes built-in in docker, ie., it's also lighter to use
+  - 80/20 rule: 20% of the features that solve 80% of the cases
+  - it runs wherever docker runs, so on many platforms
+  - it's secure by default
+- Advantages of Kubernetes
+  - it's become very popular among cloud service providers, and vendors tend to integrate Kubernetes first than swarm; it's often not a rational decision, rather hype-driven
+  - it covers more use cases than swarm